Skip to main content

 For example, joining tables require rows from both tables with matching join keys to be moved to the same machine to get the necessary data from the joined result.

 Grouping the lineitem table by orderkey will require the data with the same orderkey to be on the same node since the rows with the same orderkey need to be processed together.
+If you want to see a real interview problem that uses this kind of grouping logic, check out the Gaps and Islands problem.

 A key concept to understand in a wide transformation is data shuffling, also known as data exchange.
 Data shuffling refers to the movement of data across the nodes in a cluster.